Oleygen/PayKey-Excercise/README.md

 The Movie Database API

-Notes
+Notes:

     •    The exercise should take about 3 hours
     •    Don’t spend too much time on UI, make the app functional
     •    Code should be neat and self-explanatory
     •    You don't have to complete the entire app, submit what  you can do in ~3 hours

-For Android
+For Android:

     •    Write in Java and Kotlin
     •    Third-party libraries are allowed (Gson, Image loading (Picasso, Glide), Networking, etc...)
     •    Rx Libraries are not allowed (RxJava, RxAndroid, etc..)

-For iOS
+For iOS:

     •    You can write in Swift or Objective C.
     •    Third-party libraries are not allowed (except networking)